marcin-opole-pl/Harvard/README.md

-# All teh projects that I have done during Harvard University courses
+# All the projects that I have done during Harvard University courses